yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-033_ZIP_Code_Rejects_Mixed_Invalid_Input.md

 2. Enter a valid country name
 3. Enter a valid name
 4. Enter a valid mobile phone number
-5. Enter mixed invalid input containing letters, numbers, and special characters (e.g., A1@B2#C3 or AB$12CD)
+5. Enter an invalid combination of characters containing letters, numbers, and special characters in the zip code field (e.g., A1@B2#C3 or AB$12CD)
 6. Fill all other required fields
 7. Click on "Submit"